cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_eosc.md

 ::::::::::::::::::::::::::::::::::::: keypoints

+- EOSC is not a new digital infrastructure.
+- EOSC will support the cultural change towards Open Science and FAIR principles in the EU countries and institutions.
+- Individual researchers will benefits from EOSC through their existing channels (e.g. universities, research institutes, research infrastructures, associations, science clusters, etc.) that will act as intermediaries.

-- EOSC will give European researchers access to a wide web of FAIR data and related services.
+- EOSC will allow for universal access to data and a new level playing field for EU researchers.

 - EOSC Portal Catalogue & Marketplace acts as an entry point to a multitude of services and resources for researchers, such as:
 	- Discover Research Outputs (datasets, scientific publications, softwares)
 	- Access Training Materials (lessons, courses, videos)

-- The catalogues ingested in VizieR are findable and accessible in EOSC.
+- The catalogues ingested in VizieR are findable and accessible in EOSC!

 - Interdisciplinary science is facilitated using EOSC Portal, thanks to the interoperability of the data.
 - EOSC promotes the reuse of the data.